 Prepare yourselves for exclamations of OH, THAT’S DARLING and HELLOOOOOO, LOVELY!
 This French Farmhouse Design Inspiration contains all of the ingredients of a winning timeless and tranquil fantasy, and I even have exact sources for many of those ingredients.
+This charming farmhouse in France is about to rock your world!

 Last week, it was my pleasure to connect with a kindred spirit who dared to take her passion for all things French farmhouse to the next level.
 I know you will delight in both the decor and lifestyle inspiration you’ll find here as you tour the beyond charming French farmhouse of new-friend-to-Hello Lovely, Charlotte.